Strikeout: Slang

 A swinging strikeout is often called a whiff, while a batter who is struck out by a fastball is often said to have been blown away.
-A batter who strikes out on a swung third strike is said to have fanned (as in a fanning motion), whereas if he takes a called third strike it is called a punchout (describing the plate umpire's dramatic punching motion on a called third strike).
+A batter who strikes out on a swung third strike is said to have fanned (as in a fanning motion), whereas if he takes a called third strike it is called a punch out (describing the plate umpire's dramatic punching motion on a called third strike).
 However, sometimes these words are used as general synonyms for a strikeout, irrespective of whether it was swinging or looking.
 The announcer Ernie Harwell called a batter who took a called third strike, usually on the other team, "out for excessive window-shopping" or having "stood like the house by the side of the road".

 On a called third strike, it is said that the batter was caught looking, or that he looked at a strike.
 Typically, a called third strike can be somewhat more embarrassing for a batter, as it shows that he was either fooled by the pitcher or, even worse, had a moment of hesitation.

 For example, Carlos Beltrán was caught looking at strike 3 to end the 2006 NLCS, and the season, for the New York Mets.
 Sports commentators have also been known to refer to it as browsing if the batter did not move his bat at all.

-A pitcher is said to strike out the side when he retires all three batters in a half-inning by striking them out.
-This term is also used when all three outs were caused by strike outs, regardless of how other batters in the inning fared.
+A pitcher is said to striking out the side when he retires all three batters in a half-inning by striking them out.
+This term is also used when all three outs were caused by strikeouts, regardless of how other batters in the inning fared.
 If a pitcher strikes out three batters on nine pitches, he is said to have pitched an immaculate inning.
 A batter that takes the third strike looking, especially on a breaking pitch like a slider or a curveball that appears to be out of the strike zone but drops in before he can get the bat off his shoulders, can be said to have been frozen.